awsdocs/amazon-aurora-user-guide/doc_source/babelfish-create.md

 1. For **DB cluster identifier**, enter a name that you can easily find later in the DB cluster list\.

 1. For **Master username**, enter an administrator user name\.
+Master username must always use lowercase characters\.
 The default value for Aurora PostgreSQL is `postgres`\.
 You can accept the default or choose a different name\.
 For example, to follow the naming convention used on your SQL Server databases, you can enter `sa` \(system administrator\) for the Master username\.

    If you don't create a user named `sa` at this time, you can create one later with your choice of client\.
 After creating the user, use the `ALTER SERVER ROLE` command to add it to the `sysadmin` group \(role\) for the cluster\.